renatocaliari/contornos/docs/en/contornos.md

 - not promote discussions that conflict with the organization's personal agreements.
 - not promote discussions that disrespect people.

-# Example of a structure of contornos
+# Example of organizational structure using Contornos

 ?> Any pre-made model on the design of teams is flawed by nature precisely because it does not reflect or adapt to reality.
 However, some can be useful to inspire and initiate experiments.
 There is no universal recipe.